Ritchie33/learngit/readme.txt

 Git is a distuibuted version control system.
-Git is a free software.
+Git is a free software distuibuted under the GPL.